Alex6683-bot/Simple-Console-Arithmetic-Interpreter/README.md

-->This is my first attempt to making an interpreter that can handle basic arithmetic expressions.
+->This is my second attempt to making an interpreter that can handle basic arithmetic expressions.

 ->The program can handle expressions including basic operators such as ADD, SUB, MUL and DIV.